 Besides being aesthetically pleasing, your building’s envelope plays an important protective role by adding an extra layer use as protection from extreme weather conditions and UV rays.
 Our experts spoke with siding contractors and gathered all the information you need to know about various siding options, including their price, their lifespans, mistakes to avoid, and much more.

 Engineered Wood Siding (CanExel)

 Wood fiber is fairly popular as it is used to replicate the look wood has without being as costly.
 This material is also often called “composite wood” or even “oriented standard board”, although the technology and finishing is a little different.
 It’s also commonly called CanExel or Maibec, brands that manufacture this product.
 It’s important to keep in mind that products like CanExel aren’t only wood fiber.
 CanExel is made up of lignocellulosic fibers (lignine, hemicellulose, and vegetable cellulose).
 Visually, engineered wood is almost identical to that of real wood, with grooves engraved on its surface.
-It’s Canadian’s favoured material because it looks more sophisticated than vinyl.
+It’s the preferred material of Canadians because it looks more sophisticated than vinyl.
 As for environmentally friendly siding options, engineered wood is considered one of the best ones out there, and it can last you upwards of 30 years!

 Pros of Engineered Wood Siding

 - Easy to maintain (compared to wood);

 Steel Siding (MAC)

 MAC (architectural metal) siding is a essentially galvanized steel cladding.
 We call this material MAC because it was commercialized by a company with the same name.
 Visually, it resembles wood the same way CanExel does.
 It’s a highly durable product and rather easy to install by a siding contractor.
 However, people tend to lean towards getting CanExel siding as MAC is almost twice as expensive.